GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The Permit IPv4, Permit IPv6, Max Aggregate Rate, and Max Session IDs fields are the same as in MC_CLIENT_LIMITS frames ({{client-limits-frame}}) and provide the initial client values.

 The AEAD Algorithms List field is in order of prefernce (most preferred occuring first) using values from the registry below.
-It lists the algorithms the client is willing to use to decrypt data in multicast sessions, and the server MUST NOT send a MP_SESSION_JOIN to this client for any sessions using unsupported algorithms:
+It lists the algorithms the client is willing to use to decrypt data in multicast sessions, and the server MUST NOT send a MC_SESSION_JOIN to this client for any sessions using unsupported algorithms:

   - <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>

 The Hash Algorithms List field is in order of prefernce (most preferred occurring first) using values from this registry below.
-It lists the algorithms the client is willing to use to check integrity of data in multicast sessions, and the server MUST NOT send a MP_SESSION_JOIN to this client for any sessions using unsupported algorithms:
+It lists the algorithms the client is willing to use to check integrity of data in multicast sessions, and the server MUST NOT send a MC_SESSION_JOIN to this client for any sessions using unsupported algorithms:

  - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>